HCMID/project-template/tut/workflow.md

 ### Edit XML documents

-Edit one of the files
+Edit one of the XML files in the `editions` directory.
+The file name must match the information for its URN in the `editions/citation.cex`.

 ### Validate your work